 Health Information

 Answers to these questions are voluntary and will in no way be used to discriminate in assignments.
 The purpose is to find the best possible placement for each student and accommodate any health conditions.

+**If a student teacher requires assistance or academic accommodations during student teaching, they must first contact the Office of Services for Students with Disabilities, in 117 Louise Pound Hall, prior to the start of their student teaching placement.

-Name:                         ________Date of Birth: __________
+Name:

 First M.I.
 (Maiden) Last